🧰 prep

  On Mac

-1. Install nvm by running the following command in your terminal:
+1. Install the the Xcode Command Line Developer Tools by running the following command in your terminal:

 1. After the installation is complete, you’ll need to source the nvm script by running: